jhpyle/docassemble/_docs/recipes.md

 The document template, [`graph.docx`], inserts the `DAFile` object `graph`.

+# <a name="button checkboxes"></a>Restyling checkboxes as buttons

+CSS is a very powerful tool for customizing the user interface.
+Here is an example that replaces **docassemble**'s standard checkboxes with buttons that are grey when unselected and red when selected

+{% include demo-side-by-side.html demo="button-checkboxes" %}

+The transformation is done by the [`button-checkboxes.css`] file.

 [how **docassemble** finds questions for variables]: {{ site.baseurl }}/docs/logic.html#variablesearching
 [`show if`]: {{ site.baseurl }}/docs/fields.html#show if
 [`demo-basic-questions.yml`]: https://github.com/jhpyle/docassemble/blob/master/docassemble_demo/docassemble/demo/data/questions/demo-basic-questions.yml